If you’re looking to find out the main differences between these two types of pre workouts, then you’re in the right place.

 Both pre workout pills and powders have their pros and cons.

-Pre workout powders are good because they can accomodate more of the ingredients which need to be delivered in high doses.
+Pre workout powders are good because they can accommodate more of the ingredients which need to be delivered in high doses.
 However, they usually uses sweeteners which can cause side effects.